ptbailey/Predicting-SMI/readme.md

-# Predicting Serious Mental Illness with a Regression Model
+# Predicting Serious Mental Illness Population with a Regression Model

 ## Project Definition:
 Can we predict the number of Serious Mental Illnesses (SMI)† in the U.S with certain features?